Sundaybrian/watchdogs-news-app/README.md

 ## Prerequisites

-- Download and install Python3.6
+- Download and install Python3.6 if you wish to build the app from the ground up or improve on
+- The requirements.txt file has all the dependencies for the project listed out

 ## Setup/Installation

+- Click [This](https://watchdogs-news-app.herokuapp.com/) and you will be rerouted to where the app is hosted
 - Requires internet connection

 ## Known Bugs

 - Some news sources may not have data in them.Just navigate back and pick another source
-- No Search feature has been implemented
+- No Search feature has been implemented(Will be done by weeks end)
 - The NewsAPi shuts down if request exceed 250 in a given day

 ## Technologies Used